You are here

 If you have not taken any studio art or design courses at the college level, please submit a portfolio of 15-20 examples of your strongest and most recent artwork, reflecting your interests, skills, and willingness to explore, experiment, and express yourself.
 Your portfolio may concentrate on a single medium or may show a variety of media.
 We encourage you to include work representing a sustained interest and/or development over time.

-If you have completed studio art or design courses at the college level, you may submit up to 45 examples in your portfolio.
+If you have completed studio art or design courses at the college level, it may be appropriate to submit a portfolio with more than 15-20 examples of artwork.
 Keeping in mind the guidelines listed above, please submit 3-5 examples from each class, reflecting the knowledge gained in those courses.
 Transfer credit will be awarded based on the strength of the examples provided.

 Official high school and college transcripts